ClarifiedSecurity/catapult-customizer/README.md

 - `docker` - Contains custom docker-compose-extra.yml to add extra environment variables to the container.
 Refer to the default [docker-compose-extra.yml](https://github.com/ClarifiedSecurity/Catapult/blob/main/defaults/docker-compose-extra.yml) for an example.
 Also contains docker-compose-personal.yml that will be created on first run.
 This file is used to store personal environment variables that you don't want to commit to the repo.

-- `docker-entrypoints` - Contains custom docker-entrypoint scripts that will run inside the container during startup and `make shell`.
+- `docker-entrypoints` - Contains custom docker-entrypoint scripts that will run inside the container during `make start`.
 Refer to default [entrypoint](https://github.com/ClarifiedSecurity/Catapult/tree/main/scripts/entrypoints) scripts for examples.

 - `makefiles` - Contains custom .makerc\* files specific to your organization or project.
 Refer to the default [.makerc](https://github.com/ClarifiedSecurity/Catapult/blob/main/.makerc) file for examples and the [Makefile](https://github.com/ClarifiedSecurity/Catapult/blob/main/Makefile#L3-L5) for different types of makefiles that get loaded if they exists.

-- `poetry` - Contains custom pyroject.toml and poetry.lock files that will be used to install the Python dependencies when building your own image.
-Refer to the defaults [pyproject.toml](https://github.com/ClarifiedSecurity/catapult/blob/main/defaults/pyproject.toml) for examples.

 - `requirements` - Contains different \*.yml files that will be used to install the Ansible roles and collections.
 Refer to [Ansible docs](https://docs.ansible.com/ansible/latest/collections_guide/collections_installing.html) or default [requirements](https://github.com/ClarifiedSecurity/catapult/blob/main/defaults/requirements.yml) for how-to guide or examples.

-- `scripts` - Contains custom scripts that will be used with the project.
+- `scripts` - Contains custom scripts that can be used with the project.
+For example with `make` commands

 - `start-tasks` - Contains scripts that will be run on the host during container startup.
 Refer to existing [start-tasks](https://github.com/ClarifiedSecurity/Catapult/tree/main/scripts/start-tasks) for examples.